 David Chase, in his Forbes article “Health Systems Ignore Patients at Their Own Peril” notes that one study showed hospital admissions were reduced more than 50% when patients, especially patients with chronic conditions, were in control of their medical decisions.

 This may well be a perfectly good statistical study, but there are several problems with generalizing about the results.
 First of all, the assumption is that physicians do not spend time discussing treatment options with patients.
-Possibly in large corporate medical organizations where the revolving door must accommodate at least four patients an hour, practitioners don’t spend as much time as they need to with patients discussing possible treatment options.
+Possibly in large corporate medical organizations where the revolving door must accommodate four to six and eight patients an hour, practitioners don’t spend as much time as they need to with patients discussing possible treatment options.
 My suspicion is that this isn’t a physician problem, but a corporate medicine problem.

 There are many physicians who really do discuss treatment options with their patients, often at great length, even though the current pay-per-procedure model does not compensate practitioners adequately—if at all—for this time spent explaining treatments to patients.
 But these are physicians who allow their patients to spend more than 15 minutes with them and explain patient options at great length despite not getting paid to do so.

 There is another problem with studies like these.
 The notion that patients, given control of their own medical decisions, will choose the course which keeps them out of the hospital is just plain naive.
 What are physicians supposed to do with the patients who deny they are diabetic (yes, many do), the patients who refuse to go to the hospital (yes, many do), or the patients who simply refuse to be compliant with any medical recommendation (yes, there are many).